A plate of tostones with a side of mojo sauceA plate of tostones with a side of mojo sauce

 While the exact origins of tostones are uncertain, they’re believed to have originated in the Caribbean, where plantains have been cultivated for centuries.
 The process of double-frying the plantains was likely developed as a way to preserve the fruit for longer, as well as make it more palatable.
 Today, tostones are a beloved snack across the Caribbean and Latin America, with their preparation and seasoning varying slightly from region to region.

-See also How to make baklava from Greece?
+See also How to make scotch eggs from Scotland?

 In Puerto Rico, tostones are a staple in the local cuisine and are often served as a side dish or snack.
 They are typically seasoned with garlic, salt, and sometimes a sprinkle of lime juice.
 In some parts of the island, tostones are also served with a dipping sauce made from mayonnaise, ketchup, and garlic.
 While tostones are enjoyed year-round, they are especially popular during the holiday season, when they are often served alongside other traditional Puerto Rican dishes.